bharathansundar/bharathansundar.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am a final-year undergraduate in mathematics at Caltech.
-My favorite artist is [Young Thug](https://en.wikipedia.org/wiki/Young_Thug).
-Now let's see what happens if i add some random details.
+My research interests are broadly in algorithms for large-scale statistical inference, learning and optimization.
+I am also interested in methods and applications in high-dimensional statistics, online and reinforcement learning, and experimental design.

+At Caltech, I have worked primarly with Prof. John Preskill on quantum information theory and Prof. Eric Mazumdar on online optimization.
+I compete on Caltech's tennis team, and my favorite artist is [Young Thug](https://en.wikipedia.org/wiki/Young_Thug).

+I hold broad interests across pure and applied mathematics.
+Some of my mathematical interests include probabilistic methods in analysis, combinatorics, and theoretical computer science.

+Here are some things I have been reading recently:
+- on statistical decision making in public [policy](https://arxiv.org/pdf/2501.03457)